c8r/kit/docs/introduction.md

 | `editor` | `false` | Make codeblock live editable |
 | `xray` | `false` | Add [`react-x-ray`](https://github.com/jxnblk/react-x-ray) toggle |

+Check out the project's [readme](https://github.com/c8r/markdown) for more a more in depth explainer.

 ### JSX

 NOT YET IMPLEMENTED

+Any `.js` file will be `import`ed and passed to `Styleguide` as a React component.
+Navigation will be generated similarly to markdown documentation.

 #### Components